-Site Preceptor Pathway Dietetic Internship (SPP): This program provides the intern with a coveted Food Service Management and Clinical/MNT site.
-The other rotations are intern-identified and must be at least 100 miles outside of the Raleigh-Durham, NC area.
+Site Preceptor Pathway Dietetic Internship (SPP): This program provides the student with a coveted Food Service Management and Clinical/MNT site.

 Meredith College Dietetic Internship is Step 2 in your journey to becoming a Registered Dietitian Nutritionist (RDN).